Skip Navigation

 If you’re looking for something to read, have a look at the Poetry Foundation website, or if you’re after something to listen to, try this podcast.

-Other websites include
+Other websites include:

-Other things you could try over the summer
+Other things to try over the summer

 • Buy a notebook and use it to record ideas, snippets of overheard conversations, poems, short stories, etc. As well, describe one incident in clear prose as though it were a passage from a novel you’d like to read